oneapi-src/oneDNN/README.md

 	g++ -std=c++11 -I${MKLDNNROOT}/include -L${MKLDNNROOT}/lib simple_net.cpp -lmkldnn -ltbb
 ```

+Please note that Intel MKL-DNN requires Intel TBB 2017 or above.
-Please note that Intel MKL-DNN has limited optimizations done for Intel TBB
+Also, Intel MKL-DNN has limited optimizations done for Intel TBB
 and has some functional limitations if built with Intel TBB.

 Functional limitations: